gramineproject/gramine/Documentation/devel/features.md

 Please note that in case of the SGX backend, implementation of POSIX semaphores is *insecure*, as semaphores are placed in [shared memory](#shared-memory) which by design is allocated in untrusted non-enclave memory, and there is no way for Gramine to intercept memory accesses to shared memory regions (to provide some security guarantees).
-It is the responsibility of the app developer to correctly use POSIX semaphores, with security implications in mind.

 <details><summary>Related system calls</summary>